anbuchelva/blog-old/source/about/index.md

 title: About
 layout: about
 comments: false
-sidebar: custom
+Notes: Sample
 ---
-[This page is under construction]
+Thank you for visiting.
+This page is under construction